OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/mapping-configuration.md

       * `<fieldName>` : field internal name that is a dependent field.
         &#xNAN;_&#x49;f Comment is mandatory for the transition, user can mention `OH_Dependent_Comments` as a dependent field in XML._
       * `<possibleTargetValues>` : These values are the values that are available after the field is transformed to `<targetValue>`.
         * `<possibleValue>` : Used for pre-validation of the possible values available in the target end system.
 Optional.
-If specified, OpsHub Integration Manager will validate and fail if incoming value is not in this list.
+If specified, <code class="expression">space.vars.SITENAME</code> will validate and fail if incoming value is not in this list.
       * `<defaultValue>` : Default value that is to be selected from the list of possible values.
 If this is not defined then the first `<possibleValue>` is selected.
       * `<defaultValues>` : Default values that are to be selected when the field type is multi-valued.
         * `<string>` : When your field type is multi-valued, provide multiple values as: `<string>value</string>`